 As you read this, many Member States are trying to weaken the law.
 Together, we MUST stop this.
 Tell the European Commission to keep our water law strong!

 Why this campaign?

 We all need water to survive.
-But without healthy rivers, lakes and wetlands, there is no water.
-The sources of Europe’s water are protected under EU law – but many EU governments want to weaken the law.
+Without healthy rivers, lakes and wetlands, there is no freshwater wildlife.
+Europe’s waters are protected under EU law – but many EU governments want to weaken the law.
 Together, we MUST stop this from happening.

 The European Commission now wants you to have your say through its public consultation.
 This is your only chance to tell them to keep our water law strong.

 We have prepared the response that will best ensure that the law is kept safe.
 To send this to the Commission on your behalf, please fill in your details and click ‘ACT NOW’.

 According to the latest data, 60% of Europe’s rivers, streams, lakes and wetlands are unhealthy.
 For generations we have destroyed and polluted them, and used too much water irresponsibly.